Sports Markets and Betting Types

 This aside, the betting options for the major sports markets are wide and varied.
 A typical Premier League football fixture will have around 60 categories of bets, which makes the amount of individual bets available well into the hundreds.
 All other major sports are also well supplied, with tennis, cricket and horse racing covered as good as anywhere else.
 Things become a little more inconsistent in-play however.
 It is of course normal for smaller fixtures to have less in-play betting options, though at times there are very few bets available on smaller in-play events.
 Some sports fare better than others here, with football generally having an acceptable level of in-play bets, but tennis suffers particularly.
 However, this is fairly normal across the major sports betting sites as it’s difficult to accommodate some of the smaller fixtures and markets and the bookie can’t be condemned too harshly for this.
 One further note is that though Asian handicap betting is offered, the fixtures it is available on are very limited.

 I’ve criticised a few bookies for poor design when it comes to displaying betting options and Paddy is definitely guilty of this.
 With bets that have large outcomes such as correct score markets, all the possible outcomes are listed, which means the page becomes unnecessarily long.
-I’m sure there are better ways of displaying these bet types, such as a sliding scale, as utilised for the huge range of betting options at Bet365.
+I’m sure there are better ways of displaying these bet types, such as a sliding scale.
 But this is a small issue; bet types can be accessed by the quick link tabs at the top and betting options can be completely hidden by minimising the tab of the type of bet they fall under.
 There’s also a useful search function for bets so you can quickly find what you’re looking for.

 Being the king of unusual and controversial bets, I expected to see a few more original bets available for the popular sports markets from this bookmaker.
 In the specials options there are bets like time intervals for goals scored or if a penalty will be scored or missed.
 Things pick up a bit when it comes to outright betting specials.
 There are team, transfer and manager specials, plus a load more available for football for example.